Heegaard structure respects complicated JSJ decompositions: Heegaard splittings of 3-manifolds with sufficiently complicated JSJ decompositions are amalgamations.

 \begin{proof} Let $\mathcal H$ be a strongly irreducible GHS of $M_\phi$.
 By Theorem \ref{t:ThinLevelsIncompressible}, the thin levels of $\mathcal H$ are incompressible.
 By Theorem \ref{main_thm1}, such surfaces can be isotoped to be disjoint from $T$.
 But then $T$ lies in $M(H_+)$, for some thick level $H_+$.
 As $H_+$ is strongly irreducible we may again apply Theorem \ref{main_thm1} to conclude $T$ can be isotoped be disjoint from $H_+$ in $M(H_+)$.
 But then $T$ lies in a compression body.
 The only incompressible surfaces in a compression body are isotopic to negative boundary components, and all such components are thin levels of $\mathcal H$. \end{proof}

-In \cite{gordon} and \cite{Lackenby2008} it was shown how $\mathcal H$ determines a unique Heegaard splitting of $M$, called its {\it amalgamation}, generalizing a procedure of the same name defined in \cite{Schultens93}.
-The definition is illustrated schematically in Figure \ref{f:amalgamation}.
+The GHS $\mathcal H$ determines a unique Heegaard splitting of $M$, called its {\it amalgamation}, a generalization of a procedure with the same name given in \cite{Schultens93}.
+The definition provided here follows the version given in \cite{gordon}, and is illustrated schematically in Figure \ref{f:amalgamation}.
 The dark lines in the figure represent a complex which is the spine of a Heegaard splitting of the manifold $M$ pictured.
 This complex has three parts.
 The first are those subsurfaces of $\bdy M$ that lie below thick levels.
 The second part is a collection of loops that lies entirely in compression bodies below thick levels.
 Finally, the third part is a collection of vertical arcs that connect the other two parts through compression bodies that lie above thick levels.